cespinosad/cespinosad.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 ---

-My Research areas of interest are Empirical Macroeconomics, International Macroeconomics, Trade and Production Networks
+I am a PhD candidate in Economics at UCL.
+My Research areas of interest are Empirical Macroeconomics, International Macroeconomics, Trade and Production Networks.
+My Supervisors are Morten O. Ravn and Kalina Manova.

+Before joining UCL, I worked as an Economic and Financial analyst in the Financial Policy Division of the Central Bank of Chile.[Link Text](https://www.example.com)